SEND and Transition

 Moving on in Year 6:

-- Transition activities are arranged with nearby schools so children can get to know others moving to their new High School.
+- Transition activities are arranged with nearby schools so children can get to know others moving to their new secondary school.

 - The SENCo will meet with SEN leaders in the High School to discuss needs, interventions and additional strategies.

-- Your child can visit their High School more times if necessary and we can assist with individual transition arrangements if needed.
+- Your child can visit their secondary school more times if necessary and we can assist with individual transition arrangements if needed.

 - Please also know you are well within your rights to contact your new school as a parent to share any information.